 - Tackle that “catch all” drawer.
 Give contents a permanent home and throw things out you never use.
 Put dividers in the drawer so things don’t get jumbled together so you can find what you’re looking for.

 - Clean the microwave inside and out.
-Mix a half cup of vinegar and half cup water in a microwave safe bowl and microwave to a boil (about 2 minutes).
+Mix a half cup of vinegar and half cup water in a microwave safe bowl and microwave to a boil (about 2 minutes, stand back when you open the door to avoid the initial odor of the hot vinegar).
 Then wipe the inside of the microwave with a rag and the food will come right off.
 It really is that easy, give it a try!
 Use caution when removing the hot bowl.

 - Make your sink sparkle!
 Sprinkle baking soda all over the sink and spray with vinegar.
 As you scrub with a rag or small brush it will turn into a paste that will remove hard water spots.
 Pouring baking soda down the drain and letting it set will also help get rid of drain odors.